charmbracelet/vhs/README.md

 ### Show

-The `Show` command allows you to specify that the following commands should be shown in the output.
-Since this is the default case, the show command will usually be seen with the `Hide` command.
+The `Show` command allows you to specify that the following commands should be un-hidden in the output.
+Since commands are shown by default, this command is really only useful after using the `Hide` command.

 ```elixir
 Hide